JNP-Solutions/Slacken/README.md

 ```

 With this regular expression, a read with the ID `@S0R10/1` in a fastq file would be assigned to sample `S0`,
 the ID `@S10R10/1` would be assigned to sample `S10`, and so on.
+The first group in the regex, indicated by `(...)`,
+identifies the sample.

 All reads from all files are pooled together during classification.
-The regular expression is the
+The regex is the
-sole way that reads are mapped to samples.
-Thus, for example, it would be fine for one fastq file to contain reads from
+sole way that reads are mapped to samples and the file of origin for each read is ignored.
-a variety of samples.

 ### Computing bracken weights